India central bank to focus on growth even as inflation breaches tolerance band

 The RBI did not immediately respond to a request for comment.

-India's benchmark 10-year bond yield rose to an over six-week high of 6.04per cent following the CPI data as traders worry the RBI will need to react to inflation sooner rather than later after it breached the RBI's 2per cent-6per cent mandated band.
+India's benchmark 10-year bond yield rose to an over six-week high of 6.04 per cent following the CPI data as traders worry the RBI will need to react to inflation sooner rather than later after it breached the RBI's 2 per cent to 6 per cent mandated band.

 "This outcome complicates the direction of monetary policy, however, the RBI is likely to stick with the US Fed's playbook on opting to pin this spurt on transient cost-push pressures and stay focused on the negative output gap," said Radhika Rao, economist at DBS Bank.